Mike-Dunton/supermarket-register/README.md

 * `start` - Start development server on port 8081 (opens a browser window)
 * `test` lint code and run all tests.

+## Register Application
+The register application and tests can be found in `src/supermarket-register/`